0

 Investigating die-offs

 In an average year, an estimated four to five gray whales are expected to wash ashore in the Bay Area.
-Since 2019, there have been more than two dozen.
-This uptick, which has been happening along the entire Pacific coast of North America, led the National Oceanic and Atmospheric Administration (NOAA) to declare the mass die-off an unusual mortality event (UME) and launch a formal investigation into the cause.
+Yet starting in 2019, scientists reported an uptick in strandings along the entire Pacific coast of North America.
+These events led the National Oceanic and Atmospheric Administration (NOAA) to declare the mass die-off an unusual mortality event (UME) and launch a formal investigation into the cause.

-As one of the investigation's state representatives, Academy Senior Collections Manager Moe Flannery is helping lead efforts to collect data from each stranding to determine cause of death and, ultimately, what can be done to protect the beleaguered species.
+At the end of 2023, the investigation concluded after the Pacific gray whale stranding rate decreased.
+As one of the investigation's state representatives, Academy Senior Collections Manager Moe Flannery spent years leading efforts to collect data from Northern California strandings to determine cause of death and, ultimately, what could be done to protect the beleaguered species.

 Similar efforts in the past from the Academy and other members of the Marine Mammal Stranding Network have successfully led to policy changes in San Francisco Bay, although more research and advocacy is needed.